fogio-org/vscode-jetbrains-file-icon-theme/README.md

-# Extended JetBrains File Icon Theme for VS Code
+# JetBrains New UI File Icon Theme Extended for VS Code

-The goal of the Extended JetBrains File Icon Theme is to reduce visual clutter and give you more space for your code and thoughts.
+The goal of the JetBrains New UI File Icon Theme Extended is to reduce visual clutter and give you more space for your code and thoughts.

 <p align="center">
     <a href="https://marketplace.visualstudio.com/items?itemName=fogio.jetbrains-file-icon-theme"><img src="https://img.shields.io/visual-studio-marketplace/v/fogio.jetbrains-file-icon-theme?style=for-the-badge&colorA=555555&colorB=007ec6&label=VERSION" alt="Version"></a>&nbsp;